dotnet/docs/docs/core/tools/dotnet-test.md

 ## Description

-The `dotnet test` command is used to execute unit tests in a given project.
-The `dotnet test` command launches the test runner console application specified for a project.
-The test runner executes the tests defined for a unit test framework (for example, MSTest, NUnit, or xUnit) and reports the success or failure of each test.
+The `dotnet test` command is used to execute unit tests in a given solution.
+The `dotnet test` command builds the solution and runs a test host application for each test project in the solution.
+The test host executes tests in the given project using a test framework, for example: MSTest, NUnit, or xUnit, and reports the success or failure of each test.
 If all tests are successful, the test runner returns 0 as an exit code; otherwise if any test fails, it returns 1.

 For multi-targeted projects, tests are run for each targeted framework.
-The test runner and the unit test library are packaged as NuGet packages and are restored as ordinary dependencies for the project.
+The test host and the unit test framework are packaged as NuGet packages and are restored as ordinary dependencies for the project.

 Test projects specify the test runner using an ordinary `<PackageReference>` element, as seen in the following sample project file:

 [!code-xml[XUnit Basic Template](../../../samples/snippets/csharp/xunit-test/xunit-test.csproj)]

+Where `Microsoft.NET.Test.Sdk` is the test host, `xunit` is the test framework.
+And `xunit.runner.visualstudio` is a test adapter, which allows xUnit framework to work with the test host.

 ### Implicit restore